Near-rectilinear halo orbit: NRHO in spaceflight

-and by 2020 an Earth-Moon NRHO had become the planned orbit for the NASA Lunar Gateway.
-The Gateway orbit will be a 9:2 resonant NRHO, with a period of about 7 days and a high orbital eccentricity, bringing the station within 3000 km of the lunar north pole at closest approach and as far away as 70000 km over the lunar south pole.
+and by 2020 an Earth-Moon NRHO had become the planned orbit for the now-cancelled NASA Lunar Gateway.
+The Gateway orbit would have been a 9:2 resonant NRHO, with a period of about 7 days and a high orbital eccentricity, bringing the station within 3000 km of the lunar north pole at closest approach and as far away as 70000 km over the lunar south pole.

-In 2020 NASA refined its plans for the crewed Artemis 3 mission to the lunar surface, removing its dependence on the proposed Lunar Gateway while retaining the planned use of a NRHO for orbital rendezvous between the Orion spacecraft and a lunar lander.
+NASA's 2020 plans for a crewed Artemis III mission to the lunar surface without the proposed Lunar Gateway but retaining the planned use of a NRHO for orbital rendezvous between the Orion spacecraft and a lunar lander have themselves been replaced.

+As of 2026, Artemis IV is expected to be the first crewed moon landing since 1972, and may rely on the same NRHO.